Adopt-A-Patient®

 Benefits of the Program

-• Make a difference:
+• Make an impact:

 • Gain experience fitting patients: